feiskyer/kubernetes-handbook/examples/nginx-ha/README.md

 * kube-proxy would delete the iptables rules immediately when the Pod IPs are deleted from endpoints.
 * LoadBalancer would continue forwarding requests to the node until health probe fails (it needs 10s).

+So, there're still some extra steps required to completely avoid connection issues:

-So, to avoid the connection timeout, the node should be removed from LoadBalancer backend address pool before draining it.
+1) To avoid new connection issues, remove the node from LoadBalancer backend address pool if you want to drain the node.
+Or else, ensure the Pods are still running on existing nodes (by using nodeAffinity and deployment.strategy.rollingUpdate.maxUnavailable).
+2) To avoid existing persistent connections, graceful termination is required to indicate the connections should be closed when the Pods get the SIGTERM signal.
+For node draining scenarios, since the existing active connections would be terminated, it's better to block the health check for a while before removing the node from SLB backend address pool.

 ## Provision Nginx service